 - It takes less than 10 minutes to prepare and is super fantastically easy thanks to the slow cooker.

-- Not only do you get a lean but amazingly flavorful slice of pork that practically melts in your melt, it also makes this to-die-for gravy that is literally made for mashed potatoes.
+- Not only do you get a lean but amazingly flavorful slice of pork, it also makes this to-die-for gravy that is literally made for mashed potatoes.

 - I filmed a video for you to see exactly how you cook this.
 The extended version is in the recipe card at the bottom of this post.

-Wine: Be sure you pick a really tasty red wine to use.
-You want to use a wine that you would actually drink because you will taste the wine in this dish.
-I have tested the recipe using Pinot Noir, Syrah, Cabernet Sauvignon, and Merlot.
-All were tasty in my opinion.
+Wine: Be sure you pick a tasty red wine to use.
+It doesn't need to be expensive, but you want to use a wine that you would actually drink since you will taste the wine in this crockpot pork tenderloin recipe.
+This recipe has been tested with Pinot Noir, Syrah, Cabernet Sauvignon, and Merlot.
+All worked well.

-Pork: I use a pork tenderloin that is between 1 and 2 pounds.
-You can cook 2 (one pound) tenderloins in the slow cooker as well.
-See below for tips to double the recipe since the ingredient measurements in the recipe are listed for a 1 to 1.25-pound pork tenderloin.
+Pork: Use a pork tenderloin that is between 1 and 2 pounds.
+You can cook two (1-pound) tenderloins in the slow cooker as well.
+See below for tips to double the recipe since the ingredient measurements in the recipe are listed for a 1 to 1.5-pound pork tenderloin.

 Garlic: You'll use fresh garlic as well as dried garlic powder, so this has a lot of garlic flavor which I love.
-If you are out of fresh garlic, there is an option to only use garlic powder: use 1/2 teaspoon in place of the tablespoon of minced fresh garlic.
+If you are out of fresh garlic, you can use all garlic powder: add an additional ½ teaspoon of garlic powder in place of the tablespoon of minced fresh garlic.

-Onion: There is a lot of onion flavor in this recipe thanks to the combo of onion flakes and onion powder.
-Cut the amount in half if you want less onion flavor.
-When shopping, note that dried onion flakes and dried minced onion are the same thing, and onion powder can also be used (and vice versa).
+Onion: This recipe is heavy on the onion flavor.
+Cut the amount in half if you want less.
+When shopping, note that dried onion flakes and dried minced onions are the same things, and onion powder can also be used.
 Fresh onion can be substituted.

 Spices: This recipe has lots of spices.
-Dried onion flakes, onion powder, garlic powder, salt, pepper, and paprika.
-I think these are all mandatory.
-Occasionally, I'll add a dash of nutmeg and/or turmeric, but I took it out of the original recipe because I don’t think it really has too much effect on the flavor of the pork.
+Dried onion flakes, garlic powder, salt, pepper, and paprika.
+Occasionally, I'll add cayenne pepper for extra spiciness.
+Also, a dash of nutmeg and/or turmeric enhances the flavor if you have them in your spice cabinet.
+But they're not mandatory.

-Sugar: While the sugar is optional, I highly recommend it!
-I use granulated sugar (no need to get a fancy sugar for this recipe).
+Sugar: While the sugar is optional, I like to add it for a little added depth to the recipe.
+I use basic granulated sugar; no need to get fancy sugar for this pork.